MrFogg866/MrFogg866/README.md

 - 👋 Hi, I’m @MrFogg866
-- 👀 I’m interested in
+- 👀 I’m interested in coding
 - 🌱 I’m currently learning full stack coding
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on coding
-- 📫 How to reach me ...
+- 📫 How to reach me L1L2L3

 <!---
 MrFogg866/MrFogg866 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.